-Personal, Social & Health Education and Citizenship at St James's
+Personal, Social, Health & Economic Education at St James's

-Personal, Social and Health Education is relevant to pupils both now and in the future.
+Personal, Social, Health and Economic Education is relevant to pupils both now and in the future.
 We aim to provide pupils with the learning opportunities they need if they are to develop into competent adults, confident in themselves and their skills, qualities and abilities to make appropriate and safe choices and a worthwhile contribution to society, both now and in their lives beyond St. James’s, including when they are in the workplace.

-- Guest speakers are sometimes invited to lead sessions as part of the PSHE and Citizenship programme to share their valuable expertise on certain topics such as further and higher education.
+Guest speakers are sometimes invited to lead sessions as part of the PSHE programme to share their valuable expertise on certain topics such as further and higher education.
 We expect very high standards of behaviour at all times but particularly when visitors are in lessons.
 Pupils whose behaviour falls below these expectations will be removed from the activity and supervised elsewhere.

-Please click below to see what you will study in PSHE/Citizenship
+Please click on the Learning Journey below to see what you will study in the PSHEE (and Citizenship) curriculums.